deepikabalaji006/AI-StudyMentor/README.md

 ### Running the app locally

-1. Create and activate a virtual environment (optional but recommended).
+1. Create and activate a virtual environment (optional but recommended)
 2. Install dependencies:

 ```bash